SidonTheTroll/cave-of-ordeals/Biology/notes/5-molecular-basis-of-inheritance.md

 9. Scientists have identified about 1.4 million locations where single-base DNA differences (**SNPs - single nucleotide Polymorphism (Variation)**) occur in humans.
 This information promises to revolutionize the process of finding chromosomal locations for disease-associated sequences and tracing human history.

 # DNA Fingerprinting
+The human genome consists of 3 billion base pairs, with 99.9% of these being identical among humans.
+The differences in the remaining **0.1% are what make each individual unique**.
+Sequencing the entire genome to find these differences is impractical and costly.
+Instead, DNA fingerprinting offers a quick comparison of DNA sequences.
+This method focuses on **repetitive DNA**, which is **separated into satellite DNA during density gradient centrifugation**.
+Satellite DNA, classified into categories like **micro-satellites and mini-satellites**, is **highly polymorphic and non-coding**, making it suitable for **forensic** and **paternity testing**.
+DNA polymorphisms, which result from mutations, form the basis of genetic mapping and DNA fingerprinting.
+Alec Jeffreys developed the technique using **Variable Number of Tandem Repeats (VNTR)**.
+The process involves several steps, including **isolation, digestion, electrophoresis, blotting, hybridization, and detection of DNA**.
+Advances like PCR have made the technique more sensitive, requiring minimal DNA and expanding its applications.

+### Bullet Points
+- **Human Genome**: 3 billion base pairs; 99.9% identical among humans.
+- **DNA Differences**: 0.1% of the genome; makes individuals unique.
+- **DNA Fingerprinting**:
+  - Quick comparison of DNA sequences.
+  - Focuses on repetitive DNA, separated into satellite DNA.
+  - Satellite DNA categories: Micro-satellites, Mini-satellites.
+  - Highly polymorphic, non-coding sequences.
+- **Forensic and Paternity Testing**:
+  - DNA from various tissues shows consistent polymorphism.
+  - Polymorphisms are inheritable.
+- **DNA Polymorphisms**:
+  - Result from mutations in somatic or germ cells.
+  - Spread through sexual reproduction if not impairing reproduction.
+  - Variations described as polymorphisms if allele frequency > 0.01.
+  - Higher probability in non-coding DNA.
+  - Basis for variability and evolution.
+- **Alec Jeffreys and VNTR**:
+  - Developed DNA fingerprinting using VNTR (mini-satellites).
+  - Process steps: Isolation, digestion, electrophoresis, blotting, hybridization, detection.
+  - Bands on autoradiogram provide unique patterns.
+- **Advancements**:
+  - Use of PCR increases sensitivity.
+  - Applications in forensic science, population genetics, and diversity studies.

+### Key Terms
+- **Human Genome**: The complete set of genetic material in a human being, comprising 3 billion base pairs.
+- **Repetitive DNA**: DNA sequences repeated many times within the genome.
+- **Satellite DNA**: Non-coding repetitive DNA sequences separated during density gradient centrifugation.
+- **Micro-satellites**: Short repetitive DNA sequences.
+- **Mini-satellites**: Longer repetitive DNA sequences.
+- **Polymorphism**: Genetic variation within a population.
+- **Mutation**: A change in the DNA sequence, occurring in somatic or germ cells.
+- **Variable Number of Tandem Repeats (VNTR)**: A type of satellite DNA used in DNA fingerprinting, showing high polymorphism.
+- **Southern Blot Hybridization**: A method used in DNA fingerprinting involving the transfer of DNA fragments to a membrane and hybridization with a probe.
+- **Autoradiography**: A technique to detect radiolabeled molecules, used in DNA fingerprinting to visualize hybridized DNA.
+- **Polymerase Chain Reaction (PCR)**: A method to amplify small amounts of DNA, enhancing the sensitivity of DNA fingerprinting.
+- **Forensic Science**: The application of scientific methods to solve crimes, including DNA fingerprinting for identification.
+- **Paternity Testing**: A genetic test to determine if a man is the biological father of a child.

+## Steps in DNA Fingerprinting
+1. **Isolation of DNA** from the rest of the cell and cell components and chemicals.
+2. Digestion (separation of required DNA) by **restriction endonucleases** (restriction enzymes aka. molecular scissors)
+3. Separation of DNA fragments by **gel electrophoresis**.
+4. Transferring of separated DNA fragments to **synthetic membranes**, such as **nitrocellulose or nylon**.
+5. Hybridization using **labelled VNTR probe** (radioactive DNA)
+6. Detection of hybridized DNA fragments by **autoradiography**.

+### What is VNTR?
+VNTR belongs to a class of satellite DNA referred to as mini-satellites.
+A small DNA sequence is arranged tandemly in many copy numbers.
+The copy number varies from chromosome to chromosome in an individual.
+The number of repeats shows a very high degree of polymorphism.
+As a result, the size of VNTR varies from size from 100-20000 bases.